sourav980/COVID-19-PROBABILITY-DETECTOR/README.md

 # COVID-19 PROBABILITY DETECTOR

-INFORMATION ABOUT  COVID-19 PROBABILITY DETECTOR.

--ASSESSMENT OF PROBABILITY OF COVID-19 OF A PERSON BASED ON HIS SYMPTOMS USING MACHINE LEARNING
+Assessment of probability of Covid-19 of a person based on his symptoms using machine learning approach.

 ## Getting Started

 ### Prerequisites

 - Python version above 3.0
-- Python pipenv
 - Python pip

+### Summary
-### LOGIN PAGE
+#### LOGIN PAGE
---1)User enters his email and password then page is redirected to the Main UI page --2)If the user forgets his password he can click on forgot password page and the page gets redirected to the forgot password verification page
+- User enters his email and password and is redirected to the Main page.
+- If the user forgets his password he can click on forgot password and is redirected to the forgot password verification page.

 #### FORGOT PASSWORD PAGE
- --1)The user must enter the email to recieve the Generated OTP code from python 2)Once he enters the code the page gets redirected to a new page where he can enter his new password and it get saved in the database
+- The user must enter the email to recieve the Generated OTP code.
+The page gets redirected to a new page where user can enter the new password.

-### REGISTER PAGE
+#### REGISTER PAGE
---1)User must enter valid email,his username,password and phone number(optional).If the mail or password is not correct then it will be dispalyed invalid email_id or invalid password
-  2)The data entered from user is stored in the database
+- User must enter valid email, username, password and phone number(optional).

 #### MAIN UI PAGE
-   --1)On this page the user enters the symptoms he experiences and when he clicks on the submit button the page gets redirected to a new webpage where probability of
+- The user enters the symptoms experienced and gets a probability data of being infected.
-       that person having covid-19 is shown
-   --2)He also have an option to click on report button,logout,signup page

-### REPORT PAGE
+#### REPORT PAGE
-  --1)The report page displays all the reports the user  have generated from day 1 on the app,basically it is a history of all his reports
+- Provides user with feature of producing historical report.

 ### Installation